-As you would have already known, the 8mm video format is considered obsolete in these days of HD video.
+As you already know, the 8mm video format is considered obsolete in these days of HD video.

 Still, there is demand for 8mm tapes.
 Now, why would anyone be interested in 8mm tapes when 8mm camcorders and tape players are no longer in production?

-First, there are many out there who have dozens of 8mm tapes containing precious memories.
+Many out there have dozens of 8mm tapes containing precious memories.

 Tapes deteriorate over time.
-Also, they’re susceptible to mold attacks.
+Also, they’re susceptible to mould attacks.
 To prevent tapes from falling victim to the ravages of time, they needed to be backed up.

-For those who haven’t converted them to digital yet, they would want to make copies of their important tapes.
+For those who haven’t converted them to digital yet, they would want to make copies of their essential tapes.

 For that purpose, they would need blank 8mm tapes.